BoineeloMoyo/Rayshader_Projects/README.md

 License
-The code and content in this repository are licensed under the MIT License, unless otherwise specified
+The code and content in this repository are licensed under the MIT License, unless otherwise specified.
-# This repo shall harbour all of my rayshader related projects